Babiana scabrifolia: Description

 Babiana scabrifolia is a geophyte with an underground corm from which annually the leaves and stems appear above ground, forming a plant of 5-15 cm high including the leaves.
 The stem is mostly underground, simple or branched and enveloped by a thick fibrous collar.
 The above ground parts are hairy.
 The leaf blades have a soft texture and are lightly pleated, lance-shaped to oblong, 6-10 cm long and 6-20 mm wide, reaching beyond the flowers.
 The blade sits at an angle atop a sheath that envelops the sheaths of higher leaves.

 The sweetly, mostly daffodil-like scented flowers sit with four to eight together in an inclined or horizontal spike, each subtended by two entire green, sparely hairy bracts of 20-32 mm.
-The inner bract is slightly shorter than the outer and split entirely or almost to the base and has wide transparant margins.
+The inner bract is slightly shorter than the outer and split entirely or almost to the base and has wide transparent margins.
 The base colour of the mirror-symmetrical perianth is pale lilac or pale blue, merged to a narrowly funnel-shaped tube of 12-18 mm long that splits into six unequal perianth lobes, the dorsal 30-45 mm long and 7-10 mm wide.
 The other five are 20-30 mm long and merged to each other for about 4 mm forming a distinctive lower lip.
 The lower lateral lobes are adorned with a cream-coloured or white splash in its basal half accentuated by dark violet to blue and have undulating or crisped margins.
 Three stamens are crowded at the dorsal side of the flower and consist of a 13-18 mm long, arched filament and carrying a anther of 6-8 mm long that contains white pollen.
 Below the perianth tube sits an ovary that is thinly hairy in the upper half, on the ribs or rarely hairless.
 From the ovary the style emerges, which splits into three branches of 4-5 mm long between the middle and the tip of the anthers.
 These style branches widen considerably towards their tips.
 This species flowers between June and August.